abgnpr/C-notes/5 Struct & Union.md

 };
 ```

+Some points:

-The semicolon after the closing brace is necessary.
+- The semicolon after the closing brace is necessary.

-A structure definition reserves no storage; it merely describes a template or shape of a structure.
+- A structure definition reserves no storage; it merely describes a template or shape of a structure.

-We can define structures anywhere in a program.
+- We can define structures anywhere in a program.
+- Within a struct object, addresses of its elements increase in order in which the members were defined.

 ## Declaration of `struct` Variable